 12 Best Bubble Hotels

 Bubble Hotels burst into the travel scene in 2018, and they are here to stay for good.
-The appeal is easy to understand - you get to sleep under the stars, gazing up at the Northern Lights, surrounded by immense natural beauty while comfortably cozied up in your bed.
+The appeal is easy to understand – you get to sleep under the stars, gazing up at the constellations or Northern Lights, surrounded by immense natural beauty while comfortably cozied up in your bed.

 A bubble room is an inflatable, climate-controlled transparent sphere, allowing guests to enjoy unobstructed views of the outside and comforts of a hotel room, without having to deal with bugs and temperature variables.